manoel-linux/cpu-t/README.md

 - The install-uefi-in-qemu script is a tool for installing QEMU UEFI when the UEFI BIOS is not included or available in the distribution's repository.
 You can find the source code and more information about install-uefi-in-qemu in the following repository: https://github.com/manoel-linux/install-uefi-in-qemu

 - The ZRAM-SYSTEMD script streamlines Zram activation and configuration on Linux systems with systemd.
 It's particularly useful when distributions lack a modern tool for managing Zram effectively.
 This script provides a straightforward solution for users looking to utilize Zram's benefits.
 You can find the source code and more information about zram-systemd in the following repository: https://github.com/manoel-linux/zram-systemd

+- The force-opengl-version is a script that allows forcing a version of OpenGL that the GPU does not support, keeping in mind that some programs/.jar files may work without any issues in certain cases, while others may encounter problems.
+You can find the source code and more information about force-opengl-version in the following repository: https://github.com/manoel-linux/force-opengl-version

 # Project Status